P060B

 Can a weak battery really cause P060B?

 Yes.
-The PCM A/D reference voltage is derived from the supply voltage.
-Voltage drops during cranking or from a failing battery can cause the internal reference to fall out of range, triggering this fault.
+The module A/D reference voltage is derived from the supply voltage.
+Voltage drops during cranking or from a failing battery can push the internal reference out of range, triggering this fault.

 Not always.
-Confirm supply voltage, ground integrity, and the absence of interference sources before condemning the PCM.
+Confirm supply voltage, ground integrity, and the absence of interference sources before condemning the module.
 A clean power supply can clear an intermittent version of this fault.

 Why are there so many other codes stored alongside P060B?